rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 ## [Starting Small](https://github.com/rtens/demo-blog/tree/01761ba184a3922e647d804fe5c878198bafcb01) ##

-Since we are all hip and lean and agile, let's build an MVP version (Minimal Viable Product, *not* Most Valuable Player) of our blog.
+Since we are all hip and lean and agile, let's build an MVP version (Minimal Viable Product, *not* Most Valuable Player) of our blog consisting of an overview and a single article.
 Here is the entire directory structure:

 	demo-blog
 	|- index.html
 	'- articles
 	   '- 2011-12-13__watoki_tutorial.html

-That's pretty minimal (and ugly).
+That's pretty minimal (and ugly, visually).
 But it works and we can put it online and people can read it and that's what counts.

-Now if we want to write another article, we'd have to
+Now if I want to write another article, we'd have to

 1. copy the last article and change its content
 2. add it to the `index.html`

-The second step gets annoying pretty quickly especially if I forget to do it and then wonder why nobody read about my newest epiphany.
+The second step gets annoying pretty quickly especially if I forget to do it and then wonder why nobody reads about my newest epiphany.
 But we can use computer technology to fix this.

 ## [PHP to the rescue](https://github.com/rtens/demo-blog/tree/e448998d9c562ec84d313e362fed0156a624c14d) ##

-(Did I mention that *watoki* uses PHP?
+(Did I mention that *watoki* is written in PHP?
 I hope you are not disappointed now that I didn't opt for a more trendy language.
 But PHP isn't actually half bad.
 So deal with it.)

 It would be nice if we could just read the files in `articles` and print them as a list.
 In order to do so, we need an `index.php` to read the files and the `index.html` to print them.